Johnny Angel (song): The Carpenters version

-Background

 The pop music duo the Carpenters recorded "Johnny Angel" and included it on their fifth studio album Now & Then in May 1973.
-The song was produced by Richard Carpenter and his sister Karen and was issued on the A&M record label.
+Richard and Karen Carpenter produced it and was issued on the A&M record label.
 The song was included on Side "B" of the album as part of an oldies medley.

 Other versions

 The tune had previously been recorded by Georgia Lee (singer) on the Decca label.
 It was also covered in French by Canadian singer Renée Martel in 1967.